 Don't skip the Discovery Phase: 5-step assessment process

 Software product modernization can be costly and time-consuming, but for the reasons discussed above, it has to be done.
-System evaluation is mandatory for the legacy system modernization process, especially for ones running for several years.
+System evaluation is mandatory for the legacy system modernization process, especially for software running for several years.
 This process might look rather frightening if you don’t know how to do it right.
 That is where you might need the assistance of a technology consulting partner that can help you evaluate and prepare your IT infrastructure for the software modernization process.

 Here at N-iX, our experts focus on bringing innovation to your business with respect to your budget and needs.
 However, no software product modernization project could be possible without a prior evaluation of the legacy system.
 This process allows our experts to identify the weaknesses in your infrastructure and potential risks of running on a legacy system, estimate the severity of these risks, and define the necessary solutions.
-These steps help the engineering excellence department at N-iX define legacy system modernization strategies that match the needs of a specific business.

 Step 1: System assessment